kragen/derctuo/markdown/hot-fabrication.md

 carbon such as charcoal have higher resistivities and therefore work down to lower temperatures as well.

-I've also had success igniting arcs between pieces of charcoal and steel wool inside a microwave oven, and such arcs would also work to heat up the interior of an insulated ceramic space like that.
+I’ve also had success igniting arcs between pieces of charcoal and steel wool inside a microwave oven, and such arcs would also work to heat up the interior of an insulated ceramic space like that.
 (I also left a glass of water elsewhere in the microwave to limit the risk of